 No. The flu vaccine can't give you the flu.
 But you might develop flu-like symptoms — despite getting a flu shot — for a variety of reasons, including:

 - Reaction to the vaccine.
-Some people experience muscle aches and fever for a day or two after receiving a flu shot.
+Some people experience muscle aches and a fever for a day or two after receiving a flu shot.
 This may be a side effect of your body's production of protective antibodies.
-The nasal vaccine can cause runny nose, nasal congestion, headache and sore throat.

 - The 2-week window.
 It takes about two weeks for the flu shot to take full effect.
 If you're exposed to the influenza virus shortly before or during that time period, you might catch the flu.